demian0311/demian0311.github.com/marines.md

 Hummers to get to their NGO compounds.
 Consequently I went on a lot of the missions to guard NGOs.
 It was a great distraction from the monotony.
 Frankly it was nice to talk to people that weren't Marines.
 There were a lot of well meaning westerners working for the ICRC and Doctors without Borders.
-We also ate well, one of the ICRC guys that ran the compound found a local Somalian that knew how to cook italian very well.
+We also ate well, one of the ICRC guys that ran the compound found a local Somalian that knew how to cook Italian very well.
 Somalia was at one point controlled by Italy.
 He made a fish dinner that was awesome and I don't like fish.

 ![alt text](../assets/images/usmc/bardera_guarding_ngos.png)